np-overflow/handbook/docs/proposals/reduced-sessions.md

 ## Importance

-The current implmentation is as prior mentioned taxing on both the exco and members.
+The current implementation is as prior mentioned taxing on both the exco and members.

 This results in a few key consequences: